surniaulula/wpsso/readme.txt

 = 11.7.0-dev.4 =

-(2022/03/13) Added support for image and video properties in Schema comments markup.
+(2022/03/13) Added support for image and video properties in Schema comment and review markup.
 Added a new SSO &gt; Advanced Settings &gt; Default Text options.
 Fixed Schema Headline metadata dependency.

 = 11.6.0 =